How to Design a Self-Sufficient Tropical Permaculture Homestead

 follows natural walking paths

-Efficiency is not about speed; it is about ease.
+Efficiency is not about speed.
+It is about ease.

-Designing for real-life constraints
+Designing for Real-Life Constraints

 A tropical permaculture homestead must work within reality.